Viral envelope

+An enveloped animal virus has an outer coat of a membrane bilayer, a result of the virus budding off of a host cell.

 A viral envelope is the outermost layer of many types of viruses.
 It protects the genetic material in their life cycle when traveling between host cells.
 Not all viruses have envelopes.
 A viral envelope protein or E protein is a protein in the envelope, which may be acquired by the capsid from an infected host cell.

 Host cell infection process

 Numerous human pathogenic viruses in circulation are encased in lipid bilayers, and they infect their target cells by causing the viral envelope and cell membrane to fuse.
 Although there are effective vaccines against some of these viruses, there is no preventative or curative medicine for the majority of them.
 In most cases, the known vaccines operate by inducing antibodies that prevent the pathogen from entering cells.
 This happens in the case of enveloped viruses when the antibodies bind to the viral envelope proteins.

 The membrane fusion event that triggers viral entrance is caused by the viral membrane fusion protein.
 Many enveloped viruses only have one protein visible on the surface of the particle, which is required for both mediating adhesion to the cell surface and for the subsequent membrane fusion process.
-To create potentially potential drugs and protective vaccines for human pathogenic enveloped viruses for which there is currently no vaccine, it is essential to comprehend how the fusion step works and how antibodies interact with viral envelope proteins, particularly with the fusion protein, and how antibodies neutralize viruses.
+To create potential drugs and protective vaccines for human pathogenic enveloped viruses for which there is currently no vaccine, it is essential to comprehend how the fusion step works and how antibodies interact with viral envelope proteins, particularly with the fusion protein, and how antibodies neutralize viruses.

 Enveloped viruses enter cells by joining a cellular membrane to their lipid bilayer membrane.
 Priming by proteolytic processing, either of the fusion protein or of a companion protein, is necessary for the majority of viral fusion proteins.
 The priming stage then gets the fusion protein ready for triggering by the processes that go along with attachment and uptake, which frequently happens during transport of the fusion protein to the cell surface but may also happen extracellularly.
 So far, structural studies have revealed two kinds of viral fusion proteins.
 These proteins are believed to catalyze the same mechanism in both situations, resulting in the fusing of two bilayers.
 In other words, these proteins operate as enzymes, which while having various structural variations catalyze the same chemical reaction.